Blue Rock Springs: The Voice of a Killer

 The Investigation: Outplayed Again

-Vallejo PD, still smarting from Lake Herman, fumbled Blue Rock Springs.
-They bagged nine 9mm Luger casings, all on the passenger side, dusted the Corvair for prints (none usable), and traced the payphone call to Springs Road – useless without a voice match.
+Vallejo PD, still smarting from Lake Herman, fumbled pieces of Blue Rock Springs but did not sit on its hands.
+Hoffman found seven 9mm casings near the passenger side; later CII evidence lists brought the total to nine.
+Officers dusted the Corvair for prints, traced the payphone call to Springs Road, and worked Darlene’s social circle hard.
 Mageau’s description birthed a 1969 composite (stocky, short-haired, round-faced), too vague to pin anyone.
-They grilled Darlene’s ex, James Phillips, and others in her social circle – local men like a bartender acquaintance and a regular at Terry’s, both cleared by alibis or lack of motive.
+They grilled Darlene’s ex, James Phillips, and others in her circle – local men like a bartender acquaintance and a regular at Terry’s, both cleared by alibis or lack of motive.
 The 408 cipher, solved by August 8, confirmed the killer’s claims but gave no name.
-The autopsy report for Darlene Ferrin, detailing nine entry wounds and two retained bullets, sheds some light on how the tragedy unfolded.
-It suggests some shots may have passed through Mageau to hit her, aligning with the crime’s nine casings but contradicting his account of being the primary target.
-The sequence remains debated – did the killer strike Darlene’s arms first, or did Mageau’s wounds feed into hers?
-1969 tech couldn’t settle it.
-Ballistics couldn’t trace the 9mm Luger; it wasn’t Lake Herman’s .22, showing a killer switching tools.
+The autopsy report for Darlene Ferrin, detailing nine entry wounds and two retained bullets, sheds some light on how the tragedy unfolded without solving every angle of it.
+The sequence remains debated: which shots struck first, how bodies shifted in the cramped car, and whether any wound paths overlapped.
+Ballistics tied the 9mm evidence to one pistol, but not to a recovered weapon; it wasn’t Lake Herman’s .22, showing a killer switching tools.
 Those taillights on Lake Herman Road?
 A dead end – heading northeast, away from the payphone’s urban hub, they almost certainly weren’t the Zodiac’s.
 Vallejo’s lover’s lanes had traffic, and 1969 cops couldn’t chase every tailfin.

 Vallejo’s Dragnet: Vallejo in 1969 was a Navy town, its streets alive with sailors, shift workers, and kids cruising lover’s lanes like Blue Rock Springs.
-Police canvassed Terry’s Restaurant, interviewing waitresses and patrons for any oddballs tailing Darlene – no leads panned out.
-They checked owners of light-colored Falcons and Corvairs, common cars in a town where every other driveway had one.
+Police canvassed Terry’s Restaurant, interviewing waitresses and patrons for oddballs, jealous acquaintances, or anyone tailing Darlene – no lead panned out.
+They checked owners of light-colored cars, including Corvair-like possibilities, common enough in a town where every other driveway had a suspect silhouette.
 A local hunter with a 9mm was questioned; his gun didn’t match ballistics.
 Dozens of tips flooded in, from barflies claiming “weird vibes” to reports of suspicious cars, but 1969 tech – lacking DNA or CCTV – couldn’t crack the case.
 The Zodiac thrived in Vallejo’s sprawl, picking spots where solitude was guaranteed and witnesses were scarce.
 This dragnet, detailed in PD reports, showed cops working hard but outmatched by a ghost who left only casings and ciphers.

-The Payphone Myth: The Zodiac’s August 4, 1969, letter to the San Francisco Examiner claims: “The man who told the police that my car was brown was a negro about 40–45 rather shabbly [sic] dressed.
+The Payphone Myth: In the San Francisco Examiner follow-up generally dated August 4, 1969, Zodiac claims: “The man who told the police that my car was brown was a negro about 40–45 rather shabbly [sic] dressed.
 I was at this phone booth haveing [sic] some fun with the Vallejo cops when he was walking by.
 When I hung the phone up the dam X@ thing began to ring & that drew his attention to me & my car.”
 Classic Zodiac – taunting, sloppy spelling, and zero proof.
 Vallejo PD’s 1969 reports mention no such witness, no brown car, no ringing phone.
 No one reported seeing anyone at the Springs Road payphone.
 The story’s pure bravado, likely a lie to mess with cops and fuel his myth.
 Armchair sleuths on forums and podcasts ran with it, spinning tales of a mystery observer.
 Without a single corroborating statement or shred of evidence, it’s just another Zodiac riddle – intriguing, but empty.
 Stick to the files, not the fan fiction.

-Jurisdiction squabbles loomed.
-Vallejo PD didn’t sync with Napa or SFPD early, missing links to later crimes.
+Jurisdictional friction would haunt the case, but the paper trail is messier than “nobody talked.”
+Agencies did exchange information as the Zodiac crimes multiplied; the real problem was slower, uglier, and more human: scattered files, incompatible systems, thin witness descriptions, and a killer who crossed county lines before anyone knew what pattern they were watching.
 Compare this to our Ripper series, where 1888 inquests centralized clues, however flawed.
-Vallejo’s 1960s tech – ballistics, blood typing – was no match for a killer who left no prints and picked lonely spots.
+Vallejo’s 1960s tech – ballistics, blood typing – was no match for a killer who left no usable prints and picked lonely spots.
 The Zodiac was two steps ahead, his cipher a defiant gesture to cops lost in the dark.

 Suspects: Shadows in the Gravel

 Vallejo PD cast a wide net, interviewing dozens beyond the big names.
 James Phillips, Darlene’s ex, was questioned hard – his divorce was amicable, his alibi solid.
 A Terry’s regular who’d flirted with Darlene was checked; he was at a bar miles away.
-A local mechanic with a light-colored Falcon raised eyebrows but had no 9mm Luger or motive.
-These dead ends, detailed in 1969 reports, ruled out personal grudges, pointing to the Zodiac’s random MO.
-Using our Ripper-weighted method—presence (40%), proximity (20%), opportunity (15%), behavior (15%), profile (10%)—we size up the main suspects for Blue Rock Springs, sticking to 1968–1974 records and verified forensics (2002 DNA, 2020 340-cipher):
+Other light-colored-car leads raised eyebrows but produced no matching 9mm weapon or motive.
+These dead ends, detailed in 1969 reports, undercut personal-grudge theories without proving pure randomness.
+Blue Rock Springs is where the named-suspect heat shifts, but heat is not odds.
+It measures pressure in the record, not a verdict.

-Allen leads, thanks to Mageau’s belated ID, but 2002 forensics gut him.
-The Falcon or Corvair could’ve been anyone’s – Vallejo was lousy with them.
-No prints, no DNA, just Mageau’s glimpse and taillights that almost certainly weren’t his.
+Allen leads, thanks to Mageau’s belated ID, but later forensic comparisons cut hard against him without solving the case outright.
+The Corvair-like car could’ve been anyone’s – Vallejo was lousy with them.
+No usable suspect prints, no definitive DNA answer, just Mageau’s glimpse and taillights that almost certainly weren’t his.
 The Zodiac built this stalemate, and we’re still stuck.

 Why It Matters: The Zodiac’s Stage

 Blue Rock Springs wasn’t just a murder – it was the Zodiac’s debut as a showman.
 Lake Herman was a quiet kill; here, he called, wrote, and taunted.
 The 408 cipher and payphone gloat set the template for Berryessa and Presidio Heights.
 Unlike Jack the Ripper, hiding in Whitechapel’s fog, the Zodiac craved the spotlight, his letters a script for chaos.
-Vallejo PD’s fumbles – slow evidence processing, no cross-county link – gave him room to play.
+Vallejo PD’s fumbles – slow evidence processing and weak cross-county systems – gave him room to play.
 Those taillights, teasing a link to Lake Herman’s ghosts, were likely just Vallejo’s night – not the killer’s trail.
 Darlene’s headlights, flaring after minutes of agony, were her final stand – a young woman refusing to fade quietly.

 Coming Up: The Hooded Phantom